cardano-scaling/hydra/docs/use-cases/auctions/delegated-voucher-open/index.md

 ---
-sidebar_label: Delegated voucher open
+sidebar_label: Delegated voucher: open
 sidebar_position: 2
 ---

-# Delegated Voucher Auctions (Open)
+# Delegated voucher auctions (open)

-> Extension of invitational auctions to enable open auctions, where bidders can freely participate without permission from sellers.
+This is an extension of invitational auctions to enable open auctions, where bidders can freely participate without sellers' permission.
 Bids must be fully collateralized upon submission.

 ## Overview

 The private invitational auction from the initial prototype is a very common use case.
 However, there is also demand for a more casual auction format where bidders can freely participate in any public auction without any vetting from sellers.
 For sellers to be comfortable with this auction format, we need stronger backing for bids to mitigate the risk of bidders attempting to dishonor their bids.
-Ideally, all bids should be fully collateralized by bidder deposits towards the auction.
+Ideally, all bids should be fully collateralized by bidder deposits toward the auction.

-As a possible extension of the initial prototype auction design, we can replace the fixed security deposit from the prototype with a method that allows bidders to place sufficient deposits on layer 1 and then show proof of these deposits whenever they make bids on layer 2.
+As a possible extension of the initial prototype auction design, we can replace the fixed security deposit from the prototype with a method that allows bidders to place sufficient deposits on layer 1 and then show proof of these deposits whenever they bid on layer 2.

 ## Workflow